lmc2179/lmc2179.github.io/drafts/alpha_spending.md

 # What risk do we take on by stopping as soon as the result is significant?

-Let's remind ourselves why we do statistical significant calculations in the first place.
+Let's remind ourselves why we do statistical significance calculations in the first place.
 The reason we use P-values, confidence intervals, and all of those kinds of other frequentist devices is because they control uncertainty.
 The result of designing an experiment, picking a sample size based on 80% power and doing your calculations with $\alpha = 5\%$ is that the arcane mystic powers of statistics will prevent you from making a Type I error 95% of the time and a Type II error 80% of the time.

 Okay, sure, "Type I" and "Type II" is a little opaque.
 What does this do for us here in real life?
 We can make it concrete by talking about a more specific analysis which is very common in practice - comparing the means of two samples with a T-test.
 A T-test based experiment usually looks something like this: